strapi/documentation/docs/user-docs/latest/content-types-builder/introduction-to-content-types-builder.md

 ---
 title: Content-Types Builder - Strapi User Guide
-description: From the Content-Types Builder, administrators can create and manage content-types: collection types and single types but also components.
+description: From the Content-Types Builder, administrators can create and manage content-types (collection types and single types but also components).
 ---

 # Introduction to the Content-Types Builder